syncfusion-content/blazor-docs/blazor/datagrid/cell.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/hDBgDRViBfQTdcDr?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

+> The  [QueryCellInfo](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.QueryCellInfoEventArgs-1.html) event is triggered for every cell of the grid, so it may impact the performance of the grid whether used to modify a large number of cells.

 ### Using CSS

 You can apply styles to the cells using CSS selectors.
 The Grid provides a class name for each cell element, which you can use to apply styles to that specific cell or cells in a particular column.
-The e-rowcell class is used to style the row cells, and the e-selectionbackground class is used to change the background color of the selected row.
+The `e-rowcell` class is used to style the row cells, and the `e-selectionbackground` class is used to change the background color of the selected row.

 ```cshtml
 <style>